 I want to give you my personal development cheat sheet.
-These are the simple habits I’ve put in place to help me with my personal development and I think you’re going to find it’s easy to inject some of these into your routine.
+These are the simple habits I’ve put in place to help me with my growth in life and I think you’re going to find it’s easy to inject some of these into your routine.

 Each of these things fits into one of the categories of my body, mind, progress (morning) routine.